Lewis County Courthouse (Washington): Geography

+Across from the courthouse sits the Judge Seymour White House, a Victorian house built in 1904 that has been given the nickname, "House of Ill Repute", as it once was used as a brothel.
+The dwelling was planned for demolition in 1986 after it was deemed a public nuisance; a public outcry saved the home.

 Architecture and features

 Unless otherwise noted, the details provided are based on the 2014 National Register of Historic Places (NRHP) nomination form and may not reflect updates or changes to the Lewis County Courthouse in the interim.